GateKeeper (roller coaster): Layout

-After leaving the station, the train turns 180 degrees to the right and begins to climb the chain lift hill at a 40-degree angle.
+After leaving the station, the train turns a big 180 degrees to the right and begins to climb the chain lift hill at a 40-degree angle.
 At the top of the 170 ft lift, it immediately enters the first element, an inversion that B&M calls the "Wing Over Drop".
 The train rotates 180 degrees before descending 164 ft in a half loop.
 During this drop, the ride attains its maximum speed of 63 mph, and riders experience approximately 4 Gs.
 After exiting the first drop, the train enters an Immelmann loop situated underneath the lift hill.
 After the loop, the train turns right into its only camelback hill, where riders experience a feeling of weightlessness.
 Next, the train goes through an oversized corkscrew element that B&M calls a giant flat spin, followed by two keyhole elements slotted through a pair of 100 ft towers near the park's entrance.
 Both keyholes are connected by a zero-g roll inversion.
 The train then dips low to the ground and enters an inclined dive loop, where the track reaches its turnaround point.
 Next, the train rotates 360 degrees in an inline twist and passes by the two keyhole towers.
 The track veers slightly left as the train enters the mid-course brake run.
 This is followed by another hill that dips low to the ground and a 360-degree downward helix.
 The train then traverses a small hill before turning left into the final brake run, which leads back into the station.